-Limitations for this sector will be updated when information is publically available on 2019 inventory based LULUCF projections.
+Further limitations for this sector will be updated when information becomes available on the 1990 to 2019 inventory based LULUCF projections.
 Previous limitations relating to the 2017 inventory based LULUCF projections were as follows:

 - The LULUCF projections assume that the UK land area remains constant. - The central LULUCF projection is used for the central NI projections and uses forest planting rates according to funding secured for grants within each country.
 After 2021, planting rates drop to 10% of the 2008-2009 average planting rate reflecting the lack of secured funding that time horizon as of June 2019.
 This aligns with the 'forests of our Future' pledge. - Deforestation is estimated using a rate of conversion to settlement at the 2009-2018 average.
 The share of private woodland managed for production remains constant.
 Cropland management, grassland management and peat extraction remain constant from 2018.